SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/azure/azure_front_door.md

 Microsoft Azure Front Door is a scalable and secure entry point for fast delivery of your global web applications.

-This setup guide shows how to forward events produced by `Azure Front Door` to SEKOIA.IO.
+This setup guide describe how to forward events produced by `Azure Front Door` to SEKOIA.IO.

 {!_shared_content/operations_center/integrations/generated/azure-front-door_do_not_edit_manually.md!}